 What does the name “Pool of Bethesda” mean?
 The Hebrew word Beth hesda means “house of mercy” or “house of grace.”
 So potentially the pool could be named for mercy and grace, a fitting name for the miracle that would happen within.
 In Hebrew and Aramaic it could also mean “shame” or “disgrace.”
 But what is the meaning of this location?
 Why did Jesus choose to heal here?

 Jesus quite possibly also chose the pool because it was symbolic.
-During his life, Jesus taught that he is the living water.
+During his life, Jesus taught that He is the living water.
 In one chapter before this miracle, John included this scripture: “But whoever drinks of the water that I will give him shall never thirst; but the water that I will give him will become in him a well of water springing up to eternal life” (John 4:14).
-By choosing to heal beside water, Jesus is emphasizing that he is the well of water that leads to eternal life.
-He is the living water through which anyone can be healed.
-Christ is still living water that can guide us through our own suffering and toward healing through eternal life.

 What Is Significant about the Man at the Pool of Bethesda?

 In the Biblical account, no one is entirely sure who the man healed at the Pool of Bethesda is.
 In John 5:1, we learn that he was a man who had been paralyzed for thirty-eight years.
 This man had been patiently waiting for a chance to be healed for many years.
-In The Chosen, the man by the pool is Jesse, a brother of the apostle Simon the Zealot.
-This moment of healing for Jesse then leads Simon the Zealot to Jesus Christ and to his ministry.
-This depiction doesn’t come from the Gospels, but it provides a beautiful idea of how healing can bring us to Jesus and his gospel.
+In Season 2 Episode 4 of The Chosen, the man by the pool is Jesse, a brother of the apostle Simon the Zealot.
+This moment of healing for Jesse then leads Simon the Zealot to Jesus and to his ministry.
+This depiction doesn’t come from the Gospels, but it provides a beautiful idea of how this could've occurred.

-The Pool of Bethesda is the site of one of Jesus’s great miracles and of his love for all of us.
+The Pool of Bethesda is the site of one of Jesus' great miracles and of his love for all of us.
 The man at the pool was an outcast in society, left by the side of a pool with no one to help him into the pool.
 But Jesus saw this man and healed him.
-Even when no one else will help us, Jesus sees us and will heal us spiritually.